$0 Ireland Stamp 4 (Long-Term Residency) Guide — Quick-Start Checklist

 Bank statements showing salary credits Continuous payment corroborating the payslips

-Statutory declaration A sworn statement by you before a notary or Commissioner for Oaths confirming your employment history — admissible as evidence and demonstrates effort to comply
+Statutory declaration A sworn statement by you before a notary or Commissioner for Oaths confirming your employment history — may supplement the documentary record

 Step 3: Address the ISD Application Practically